cihat-kose/selenium-ui-test-lab/README.md

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For more information on how to get started, visit the [TestingPractices_Selenium_UI GitHub repository](https://github.com/ChatGTHB/TestingPractices_Selenium_UI).
+For more information on how to get started, visit the [selenium-ui-test-lab GitHub repository](https://github.com/cihat-kose/selenium-ui-test-lab).